Labirintami/doc/docs/treegrid/api/treegrid_data_config.md

 title: data
 ---

-@short:
-specifies an array of data objects to set into the grid
+@short: specifies an array of data objects to set into the grid

-@type: array
+@signature: data: array[];

 @example:
 var dataset = [